cabforum/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA SHALL confirm that prior to issuance, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below.
+The CA SHALL confirm that prior to issuance, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate as follows:
+1. When the FQDN does not contain "onion" as the rightmost label, the CA SHALL validate the FQDN using at least one of the methods listed below; and
+1. When the FQDN contains "onion" as the rightmost label, the CA SHALL validate the FQDN in accordance with Appendix C.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

 CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.

-Note: FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.
+**Note:** FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 ##### 3.2.2.4.1 Validating the Applicant as a Domain Contact

-Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact directly with the Domain Name Registrar.
-This method may only be used if:
-1. The CA authenticates the Applicant's identity under BR Section 3.2.2.1 and the authority of the Applicant Representative under BR Section 3.2.5, OR
-2. The CA authenticates the Applicant's identity under EV Guidelines Section 11.2 and the agency of the Certificate Approver under EV Guidelines Section 11.8; OR
-3. The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
-Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
-For certificates issued on or after August 1, 2018, this method SHALL NOT be used for validation, and completed validations using this method SHALL NOT be used for the issuance of certificates.
+This method has been retired and MUST NOT be used.
+Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact